-If you want to meet some of SA’s iconic nocturnal animals, now’s the time to book in for a night tour at Cleland.
+Want to meet some of SA’s iconic nocturnal animals?
+Take a night tour at Cleland to see these native species.

 It may sound surprising but one of the best times to visit Cleland Wildlife Park is after dark.
 That’s when the park’s many nocturnal residents are up and about.